USH3R/BLUETEAM.-SentinelOps.-Defense-Detection-System-Dashboard/README.md

 alert_only.

-If the user wants to test the blocking logic, you'll need to update your settings.yaml file to:
+If the user wants to test the blocking logic the settings.yaml file must be updated to:

 simulate_block